huggingface/nanotron/docs/docs.md

     pass
 ```

-At all time we get get/set current random state in the current context
+At all time we get/set current random state in the current context
 ```python
 def get_current_random_state():
    # This gets the current random_state from the current context